Jack Lisowski: 2013/2014 season

-Lisowski began the 2013/2014 season by qualifying for the 2013 Wuxi Classic where he whitewashed Tian Pengfei 5–0 in the first round, before being narrowly beaten 5–4 by Mark Williams in the second.
-At the European Tour event, the Antwerp Open, Lisowski won five matches to advance to the semi-finals where he lost 4–2 to Mark Selby.
-He therefore entered the UK Championship in good form and looked to be progressing into the second round as he led Michael Leslie 4–0.
-However, Lisowski conceded six frames in a row to be beaten by the world number 94 in a performance he described as rubbish.
+Lisowski began the 2013/2014 season by qualifying for the 2013 Wuxi Classic, where he whitewashed Tian Pengfei 5–0 in the first round, before being narrowly beaten 5–4 by Mark Williams in the second.
+At the European Tour event, the Antwerp Open, Lisowski won five matches to advance to the semi-finals, where he lost 4–2 to Mark Selby.
+He entered the UK Championship in good form and looked to be progressing into the second round, as he led Michael Leslie 4–0.
+However, Lisowski then conceded six frames in a row, to be beaten by the world number 94 in a performance he described as rubbish.

-Alan McManus beat him 5–2 in the second round of the German Masters, but Lisowski then dropped just one frame in winning two matches to reach the third round of the Welsh Open.
-Lisowski built a 3–1 advantage over Barry Hawkins, before last year's World Championship runner-up made a century and two breaks over 50 to eliminate him 4–3.
+In following events, Alan McManus beat him 5–2 in the second round of the German Masters, but then Lisowski dropped just one frame in winning two matches to reach the third round of the Welsh Open.
+He built a 3–1 advantage over Barry Hawkins, before last year's World Championship runner-up made a century and two breaks over 50 to eliminate him 4–3.
 Lisowski also qualified for the China Open, but lost 5–3 against Dominic Dale in the first round.